contactandyc/another-c-library/website/ebook/3-buffer/index.md

 }
 ```

-To access the data, call buffer_data.
+To access the data, call buffer\_data.
 The implementation simply returns the data member from the structure.
 ```c
 char *buffer_data(buffer_t *h) { return h->data; }
 ```

-Similarly, you can get the length of your data by calling buffer_length.
+Similarly, you can get the length of your data by calling buffer\_length.
 ```c
 size_t buffer_length(buffer_t *h) { return h->length; }
 ```

-To set bytes into the buffer, you can use buffer_set, which is implemented as follows.
+To set bytes into the buffer, you can use buffer\_set, which is implemented as follows.
 The buffer doesn't make a distinction between binary data and text.
 You can set (or append) binary data or text through this function.
 ```c
 void buffer_set(buffer_t *h, const void *data, size_t length) {
   _buffer_set(h, data, length);
 }
 ```

-The function above simply calls an internal inlined function to set bytes into the buffer.
+The function above simply calls an internal inlined function to set bytes within the buffer.
 ```c
 static inline void _buffer_set(buffer_t *h, const void *data, size_t length) {
   if (length > h->size)